Canada and the G20

 Engagement groups

 G20 members have made a commitment to consult relevant stakeholder communities.
-The G20 establishment of engagement groups, comprising participants from each G20 member, provides a vehicle for such dialogue.
-Engagement groups meet to discuss key issues in their area of interest.
-These groups often draft recommendations to G20 governments.
-While these recommendations are non-binding, they are taken into account by the G20 and contribute to the policy-making process.
+G20 thematic engagement groups, comprising participants from among G20 members, provide a vehicle for such dialogue.
+These groups meet throughout the year and often draft recommendations for G20 members.
+While these recommendations are non-binding, G20 members take them into account in the policy-making process.

-There are currently eleven formal engagement groups.
-Each engagement group is chaired by organizations or individuals designated by the G20 host country:
+There are currently thirteen engagement groups.
+Each engagement group is chaired by organizations or individuals from the G20 host country:

 - Business 20 (B20)